nophead/NopSCADlib/readme.md

 ## Bezier
 Bezier curves and function to get and adjust the length or minimum z point.

+`bezier_join()` joins two paths with a Bezier curve that starts tangential to the end of `path1` and ends tangential to the end of `path2`.
+To do this the outer control points are the path ends and the inner two control points are along the tangents to the path ends.
+The only degree of freedom is how far along those tangents, which are the `d` and optional `d2` parameters.

 [utils/bezier.scad](utils/bezier.scad) Implementation.

 [tests/bezier.scad](tests/bezier.scad) Code for this example.